colmap/colmap/README.md

         year={2016},
     }

-The source code is available at https://github.com/colmap/colmap.
+The latest source code is available at https://github.com/colmap/colmap.
 COLMAP builds on top of existing work and when using specific algorithms within COLMAP, please also consider citing the original works, as specified in the source code.

 Getting Started